 Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

-So the question a new online article writer might have for me is how I am able to do that.
-Well, there are a number of factors that come into play that make it possible for me to be able to write a somewhat lengthy article off the top of my head in less than an hour.
+So the question a new online article writer might have: how am I able to do that?
+Well, a number of factors come into play that make it possible for me to write a somewhat lengthy article off the top of my head in less than an hour.
 I will discuss those and try to help you to be able to get to that point yourself.

 Write About What You Know